cs231n/cs231n.github.io/optimization-1.md

 - We saw that the **gradient** of a function gives the steepest ascent direction and we discussed a simple but inefficient way of computing it numerically using the finite difference approximation (the finite difference being the value of *h* used in computing the numerical gradient).
 - We saw that the parameter update requires a tricky setting of the **step size** (or the **learning rate**) that must be set just right: if it is too low the progress is steady but slow.
 If it is too high the progress can be faster, but more risky.
 We will explore this tradeoff in much more detail in future sections.
 - We discussed the tradeoffs between computing the **numerical** and **analytic** gradient.
 The numerical gradient is simple but it is approximate and expensive to compute.
 The analytic gradient is exact, fast to compute but more error-prone since it requires the derivation of the gradient with math.
 Hence, in practice we always use the analytic gradient and then perform a **gradient check**, in which its implementation is compared to to the numerical gradient.
 - We introduced the **Gradient Descent** algorithm which iteratively computes the gradient and performs a parameter update in loop.
-We also hinted at the existence of different update formulas (e.g. the **momentum** update).
-We'll see more on this later.

 **Coming up:** The core takeaway from this section is that the ability to compute the gradient of a loss function with respect to its weights (and have some intuitive understanding of it) is the most important skill needed to design, train and understand neural networks.
 In the next section we will develop proficiency in computing the gradient analytically using the chain rule, otherwise also refered to as **backpropagation**.
 This will allow us to efficiently optimize relatively arbitrary loss functions that express all kinds of Neural Networks, including Convolutional Neural Networks.